kulturpool/EDMLib/README.md

 <p>Description: </p>

-<p>Information pertaining to the life or history of the agent.<rdaGr2:biographicalInforma
+<p>Information pertaining to the life or history of the agent.<code>&lt;rdaGr2:biographicalInforma
-tion>Courtois neveu aîné started a company of the same name manufacturing brass instru ments in Paris in 1803</rdaGr2:biographicalInformation></p>
+tion&gt;Courtois neveu aîné started a company of the same name manufacturing brass instru ments in Paris in 1803&lt;/rdaGr2:biographicalInformation&gt;</code></p>
 </div>

 #### EDM_Agent.rdagr2_dateOfBirth